 \paragraph{3DGS} 3D Gaussian splatting~\cite{kerbl20233d} outperforms NeRF in speed by leveraging highly parallelized rasterization for image rendering.
-It has achieved great success in RGB tasks, including surface reconstruction~\cite{guedon2023sugar, Huang2DGS2024,Yu2024GOF}, dynamic scene modeling~\cite{wu20234d,lin2023gaussian,yang2023deformable}, human avatar~\cite{liu2023humangaussian,li2024animatablegaussians,kocabas2024hugs}, 3D generation~\cite{tang2024dreamgaussian,yi2023gaussiandreamer,chen2023text}, etc. Some concurrent works have extended 3DGS to X-ray imaging. \citet{cai2024radiative} and \citet{nikolakakis2024gaspct} empirically modify 3DGS to synthesize novel-view X-ray projections.
-However, they serve 3DGS as a data augmentation tool for traditional algorithms and cannot directly generate CT models. \citet{li2023sparse} represent the density field with customized Gaussian kernels, but they replace the efficient rasterization with existing CT simulators.
+3DGS represents objects with a set of trainable Gaussian-shaped primitives.
+It has achieved great success in RGB tasks, including surface reconstruction~\cite{guedon2023sugar, Huang2DGS2024,Yu2024GOF}, dynamic scene modeling~\cite{wu20234d,lin2023gaussian,yang2023deformable}, human avatar~\cite{liu2023humangaussian,li2024animatablegaussians,kocabas2024hugs}, 3D generation~\cite{tang2024dreamgaussian,yi2023gaussiandreamer,chen2023text}, etc. Some concurrent works have extended 3DGS to X-ray imaging.
+X-Gaussian~\cite{cai2024radiative} modify 3DGS to synthesize novel-view X-ray projections. \citet{gao2024ddgs} improve X-Gaussian by considering complex noise-inducing physical effects.
+While they produce plausible 2D X-ray projections, they cannot directly extract 3D density volumes from trained Gaussians.
+Instead, they first augment projections with 3DGS, and then use traditional algorithms such as FDK for CT reconstruction, which is neither efficient nor effective. \citet{li2023sparse} represent the density field with customized Gaussian kernels, but they replace the efficient rasterization with existing CT simulators.
 In comparison, our work can both rasterize X-ray projections and voxelize density volumes from Gaussians.